tonaljs/tonal/README.md

 ## Why

-First of all, because I want to learn:
+Mostly, because I want to learn:

 > Reinventing the wheel is bad for business, but it’s great for learning [*](http://philipwalton.com/articles/how-to-become-a-great-front-end-engineer)

-The more I code music entities, the more I understand the relations between them.

 Also, I want a complete library, where I can model all what I learn, with some (for me) esoteric features like interval classes, binary scales and other weird stuff.